How to Avoid Allergies this Spring Season

 How to Avoid Springtime Allergy Reactions after Outside Time

-We don’t always have to go out and mow the law, weed the beds, and trim the hedges.
+We don’t always have to go out and mow the lawn, weed the beds, and trim the hedges.
 We could delegate those responsibilities and avoid our spring allergies by staying inside.
 But, what if we want to get a little dirty, planting flowers or spreading mulch?
-Here’s a few tips to helping you keep the allergens outside:
+Here are a few tips to help you keep the allergens outside:

 Wear specific clothes to garden in, and remove them when you come inside.